Samuel Mbangula: Juventus

+Werder Bremen

 On 23 July 2025, Mbangula moved to Bundesliga club Werder Bremen.
 The transfer fee paid to Juventus was reported as €10 million plus bonuses, the second-highest fee Werder Bremen has paid in its history.

+Loan to Bologna

+On 1 September 2026, Mbangula joined Serie A side Bologna on loan for the 2026–27 season.
+According to Italian sports journalist Fabrizio Romano, Bologna paid a €2 million loan fee to Werder Bremen and secured an option to sign Mbangula permanently for €12.5 million.

 International career

 In November 2024, Mbangula was called up to the senior Belgium squad for the 2024–25 UEFA Nations League matches against Italy and Israel on 14 and 17 November 2024, respectively.

 Style of play

 Mbangula is a rapid offensive winger.